-To keep the best Ecoer Smart Inverter(ESI) systems' performance and reliability, be sure liquid line sub-cooling(SC) and compressor suction superheat(SH) meet our requirements.
+To keep the best Ecoer Smart Inverter (ESI) systems' performance and reliability, be sure liquid line subcooling (SC) and compressor suction superheat (SH) meet our requirements.

-Target values in cooling mode
+Target SC and SSH in cooling

 - If the LED displays "--" in AUTO charge mode for more than 20 minutes, stop charging and use a wrench to clockwise the TXV to ensure SH is no less than 7° F. - In case that the cooling performance is abnormal due to improper superheat (i.e. SH >20°F).
-Adjust the system according to - 1.
-Activate AUTO charge mode from outdoor condensing unit to fix compressor frequency(RPS) by press BS4 for 5 seconds on PCB.
-Run the system for 15~20 minutes and check refrigerant coefficient number from LED display or ESS Pro App, add refrigerant until you get 0.6. - 2.
-Adjust TXV opening to allow more refrigerant flow into indoor coil if SH is still larger than 20° F. Open the front panel of the indoor unit, then remove the TXV nut and use a wrench to counterclockwise the TXV until SH $\leq 20^{\circ}$ F.
+Proceed as followings to complete the field adjustment. - 1.
+Activate AUTO charge mode from outdoor condensing unit to fix compressor speed (RPS) by press BS4 for 5 seconds on PCB.
+Run the system for 15 to 20 minutes and check refrigerant coefficient number from LED display or ESS Pro App, add refrigerant until you get 0.6. - 2.
+Open the front panel of the air handler unit, then use a wrench to counterclockwise the TXV until SH ≤ 20° F. This will make more refrigerant flow into indoor coil for better cooling performance.

-NOTE:

-Maintain a minimum of 5 minutes' operation after every refrigerant charge or TXV opening adjustment, then check live SC and SH from Ecoer Smart Service Mobile App.
+NOTE: Maintain a minimum of 15 minutes' operation after every refrigerant amount or TXV opening adjustment (the TXV adjustment should be done at 1⁄4 turn each time), then check live SC and SSH on Ecoer Smart Service Pro App.

-©2017-2019 ECOER INC.
+©2021 ECOER INC.